ShujiaHuang/cmdbtools/README.md

 ## Login

-You need to login by CMDB API access key before you use it, which could be got from Profile->Genomics API.
+You need to login by CMDB API access key before you use it, which could be found in webpage Profile->Genomics API.

 ```bash
 cmdbtools login -k your-genomics-api-key
 ```

-If success you can use cmdbtools in your command line now.
+If success, you can use cmdbtools in your command line.

 ## Query a single variant